 Then, at that same motel 30 minutes later, we met a family of six in the lobby.
 They were just hanging out, sharing stories, laughing and taking turns reading excerpts from a book.
 Their joyous presence caught our attention, so we asked them where they were from.
 “Oh, we’re from here,” the father said.
 “Our house burned down last night, but miraculously all of us got out safely.
-And that makes this a pretty darn good day.”
+And that makes this a darn good day in the grand scheme of things.”

 Talk about two back-to-back wake-up calls…